 In other words, I presume there wouldn’t be any nasty surprises when taking a proper sunset photo with this scene setting.

 I love blue hour shots.
 Do you?
 This was thus one of the scenes I experimented most with.

 It mainly uses a wide aperture with a moderate shutter speed, with white balance set to manual.
 (The cooler range, I suppose).
-By comparing the JPG and the unprocessed .nef file, I can determine the Nikon D7500 also does various tweaks to make the image “pop” out.
+By comparing the JPG and the unprocessed .nef file, I can also confidently say the Nikon D7500 does various tweaks to make the image “pop” out.

 I’m placing it last here, but Food is actually the scene with the heaviest application for me.
 Nope, it’s not because I post #foodporn every other hour on Instagram, it’s because food is what I focus on in my stock library portfolio.

-As you see from below, the D7500 does a pretty awesome job (again) with noise, more or less the same for balance and colour, although though the auto focus doesn’t always get it right.
+As you see from the below shot, the D7500 does a pretty awesome job (again) with noise, more or less the same for balance and colour too, although though the autofocus doesn’t always get it right.
 (Not a big deal for focus; there’s always manual spot selection)

 It would be inappropriate not to include a picture shot using the “Auto” setting.
 Scenes, after all, is but the Nikon D7500 on auto mode but with more advanced setup.

 The following shot was taken under a moderately challenging situation i.e. dim exterior with a variety of lights.
 How do I think the camera fares?
 I give it a full ten, to be honest.